thisisjustinm/blockchain-reference/README.md

 ## License
 ![WTFPL License](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-1.png)

-To the extent possible under law, Justin Mathew has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Justin M has waived all copyright and related or neighboring rights to this work.